Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Thank you, Teresa, and good day to everyone.
 We appreciate your joining us today for discussion of our first quarter 2017 financial results.
 With me on the call this morning are Scott Stephenson, Chairman, President and Chief Executive Officer; Mark Anquillare, Chief Operating Officer; and Eva Huston, Chief Financial Officer.
 Following comments by Scott, Mark and Eva highlighting some key points about our strategic priorities, the financial performance, we will open up the call for your questions.

 Unless stated otherwise, all results we discuss today will reflect continuing operations.
-The earnings release referenced on this call as well as the associated 10-Q, can be found in the Investors section of our website, verisk.com.
+The earnings release referenced on this call as well as the associated 10-Q can be found in the Investors section of our website, verisk.com.
 The earnings release has also been attached to an 8-K that we have furnished to the SEC.

 The earnings release contains reconciliations of several non-GAAP measures, which we'll reference on today's call.
 A replay of this call will be available for 30 days on our website and by dial-in.